The Funeral Of Balder

 These events take place soon after the Death of Balder under the treacherous machinations of the mischievous Loki (read it here).
 The Sly One had used all his cunning, guile and shape-shifting prowess to not only find out the only weakness the God Balder had – the mistletoe, but to mislead Balder’s own blind brother Hodr to strike the killing blow.
 The events find the assembled Gods still shocked by the sudden death of Balder.

-As Balder laid dead, an ignominious silence befell on the Gods.
+As Balder lay dead, an ignominious silence befell on the Gods.
 Shock, disbelief, anger and a profound feeling of helplessness filled their hearts.
 Hodr was still oblivious of what just happened, while Loki escaped so fast he seemed to have vanished into the air.
 No words would be enough to express what transpired amongst the Gods.
 No words are enough to express the pain of losing a son on a father’s and mother’s hearts.

 After the longest seconds in Asgard, Frigg was the first to speak, resolute as ever: “Does anyone …” she asked.
 “Does anyone here want to win all my love and favor?
 Is there anyone here who will ride the long road to Helheim and try to find Balder?
 Is there anyone here,” said Frigg, her voice rising as she fought down her sobs, “who will offer Hel a ransom, if she’ll allow my son Balder to come home to Asgard again?”